thedzy/pycharm_templates/README.md

 ## blank_aws_2.py:

-Setup a python script to access multiple AWS accounts with:
+Set up a python script to access multiple AWS accounts with:

 - Boto3, command line parameters to choose accounts and regions
 - Logging, with colour output and log rotation